How to Fact-Check Breaking News Claims Under Time Pressure

 It gives you a structured basis for editorial decisions within seconds, rather than waiting for a full verification cycle.
 A quick consensus check doesn't replace thorough verification — but it helps you identify which claims are safer to report provisionally and which ones need a clear caveat or a hold.

-Fact-Check Fast — run a multi-model claim verification
+Fact-Check Fast — run a multi-model claim verification before publishing

 Get started →Free tier available.
 No credit card required.